harrison-ai/cobalt-s3-archiver/README.md

 Usage: s3-archiver-cli <COMMAND>

 Commands:
-  archive   Create an ZIP archive in S3 from source files in S3 validate  Validate a ZIP archvie matches the given manifest help      Print this message or the help of the given subcommand(s)
+  archive            Create an ZIP archive in S3 from source files in S3 validate-archive   Validate a ZIP archive matches the given manifest validate-manifest  Validate the calculated crc32 of files in the manifest match those recorded the manifest help               Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help information